JuliaCN/julia_zh_cn/stdlib/base.rst

 .. function:: eof(stream)

-   Tests whether an I/O stream is at end-of-file.
+   检查 whether an I/O stream is at end-of-file.
 If the stream is not yet exhausted, this function will block to wait for more data if necessary, and then return ``false``.
 Therefore it is always safe to read one byte after seeing ``eof`` return ``false``.

 文本 I/O
 --------